nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ```

 The scheduler connection is connected to the 1Hz rate group to allow the queued component to pull any messages of its message queue.

+The `Top` module can be built by typing `make` at the command line.